Nexmo/station/_tutorials/client-sdk-ios-make-receive-calls-objective-c.md

 }
 ```

-This method takes as a parameter an `NXMCall` object with which you can answer or decline the call.
-An alert was implemented for you, to allow the user to choose whether to answer or decline the call.
+This method takes as a parameter an `NXMCall` object with which you can answer or reject the call.
+An alert was implemented for you, to allow the user to choose whether to answer or reject the call.

 ## Answer a call